JAndrassy/ArduinoOTA/README.md

 ## Supported networking libraries

+The ArduinoOTA library will work any proper Arduino Ethernet or WiFi library.
+For Ethernet library add `#define OTETHERNET` before including the ArduinoOTA library.
+If you don't want a network port or the library doesn't support it, add `#define NO_OTA_PORT` before including the ArduinoOTA library.
+If you only want to use InternalStorage without the network upload from IDE, add `#define NO_OTA_NETWORK` before including the ArduinoOTA library.

+Tested libraries are:
 * Ethernet library - Ethernet shields and modules with Wiznet 5100, 5200 and 5500 chips
 * WiFi101 - MKR 1000, Arduino WiFi101 shield and Adafruit WINC1500 WiFi shield or module
 * WiFiNINA - MKR 1010, MKR 4000, Nano 33 IoT and any supported MCU with attached ESP32 as SPI network adapter with WiFiNINA firmware